 We all found ourselves at that moment; clumsily groping with a screwdriver trying to remove a screw only to notice that it was damaged, either by your actions when in the rush or because of a previous furry handyman.
-Even if working with pallet wood imply more nails to remove than screws, their chances that during your pallet project or any woodworking project you'll face a stripped or broken screw.
+Even if working with pallet wood implies more nails to remove than screws, their chances that during your pallet project or any woodworking project you'll face a stripped or broken screw.

 Removing a screw with a damaged head takes a little elbow grease, but it's fairly simple in the end.
 We will show you below 4 different methods for removing a damaged screw from the least destructive way to the most destructive one.